 Students of the Dutch bachelor’s programme, see Persoonlijkheids, Klinische en Gezondheidspsychologie

 This course provides an introduction to clinical and health psychology including relevant insights from personality psychology.
-Clinical psychology is concerned with the characteristics, causes and treatments of psychopathology.
+Clinical psychology is concerned with the characteristics, causes, diagnoses and treatments of psychopathology.
 Health psychology focuses on health promotion and the psychological characteristics, causes and treatments of physical symptoms and diseases.

-Knowledge of the personality theories that play the most important role in understanding psychopathology and health problems; and
+Acquire knowledge of the personality theories most important for understanding psychopathology and health problems;

 Mode of instruction

-The lectures conclude with an examination consisting of approximately 90 2-choice questions (70% of the mark).
-The work group sessions conclude with a paper (30% of the final mark).
-Regulations on grade calculation.
+The lectures conclude with an examination consisting of approximately 55 four-choice questions (70% of the mark).